vegantransistor/Rooting-the-Cradlepoint-IBR600/recon/README.md

 - Need to update the license file to enable technical support access
   - License can be seen using the `feature` command in the CPshell
   - `/service_manager/_factory.bin.extracted/100E7` includes or points to the license file (`SeenKeyFiles` dictionary key in `feature.pyc`)
-  - You can update the license via the Web UI (see [here](https://customer.cradlepoint.com/s/article/Changing-Licenses-within-NetCloud-Manager))
+  - License can be updated via the Web UI (see [here](https://customer.cradlepoint.com/s/article/Changing-Licenses-within-NetCloud-Manager))
   - The license file is signed with a RSA private key :-(
   - RSA Public Key (the RSA private key has 2048 bits):
 ```